InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 # Example
 * Let's say d1 is the depository for DKRW with precision 4, the native token of the blockchain.
-* First of all, you must set fee for all operations and d1, d2, user1 and user2 accounts are KYC'ed.
+* First of all, you must set fee for all actions and d1, d2, user1 and user2 accounts are KYC'ed.
-* Note that printsupplyn, printbalance are not public operations.

 ```
 #register d1 as system depository